 FETL exists to strengthen the leadership of thinking in and about the further education system.
 Our activities are guided by our vision of a further education sector that is valued and recognised for its commitment to continual innovation, its long-term thinking and its generous transmission of good practice and fresh ideas.

-All our work is located in at least one of two domains: the leader in the system, by which we mean the place of leaders and leadership in the wider educational ecology; and the system in the leader, our shorthand for how the values of leaders, their culture, beliefs, ideas, character and disposition.
+All our work is located in at least one of two domains: the leader in the system, by which we mean the place of leaders and leadership in the wider educational ecology; and the system in the leader, our shorthand for how that system is internalised in the life and values of leaders and how it relates to their culture, beliefs, ideas, character and disposition.

-This work contributes to developing the evidence, thinking and options the sector will need as it leads and adapts to its role to a changing world.
+This work contributes to developing the evidence, thinking and options the sector will need as it leads and adapts to its role in a changing world.
 It is also the basis for the new work commissioned by FETL’s Board.
 We create space for further learning, for opening new areas for exploration and collaboration.
 In this way, we hope to engender the next stage of knowledge-enriched leadership, characterised by autonomy, foresight, creativity and independence.